golyalpha/Blender-Renderfarm/README.md

 This project has however been unmaintained since Blender 2.7, and therefore is likely to not work in Blender 2.8 or newer.
 I've lost any reason to further maintain this, as I started using Kubernetes, which can achieve the same goal using a batch Job, without needing to run any non-project scripts in Blender.

 Here's a high level overview of how that can be done:
 Use a shared volume for renders and tell Blender use placeholders and not overwrite render results.
-Each instance of blender will now create an empty file when it starts rendering, and skipping the frames that already have a corresponding file created, leading to the most efficient scheduling in environments where each node renders at different speeds, or frame complexity varies from frame to frame.
+Each instance of Blender will now create an empty file when it starts rendering, and skip the frames that already have a corresponding file created, leading to the most efficient scheduling in environments where each node renders at different speeds, or frame complexity varies from frame to frame, without having to have a dedicated queue server.
-Now all you need to do, is have a job run FFMPEG on the frame files to encode them into a video sequence, and maybe startup another instance of Blender to mixdown the audio from your project so you can make the full result with both audio and video.
+Now all you need to do, is have a job run FFMPEG on the frame files to encode them into a video sequence, and maybe start another instance of Blender to mixdown the audio from your project so you can make the full result with both audio and video.
+There is of course the question of determining the hardware requirements for one instance rendering a particular project, but that is slightly more complex.

 # Blender Renderfarm
 Python package for rendering blendfiles with multiple Blender nodes on the network.